nuuuwan/elections_lk/example_analysis/rejected_votes/README.md

 # Rejected Votes in Sri Lankan Parliamentary Elections

-In this analysis, we explore two questions:
+In this analysis, we explore three questions:

-- Were rejected votes significantly higher in some election years?
+- **Were rejected votes significantly higher or lower** in some election years?
 - In particular electoral districts?
 - In particular polling divisions/postal vote results?